 University student Miriam Westfall donned a new skirt for a stroll in Armstrong Park with her friend.
-It was May 2013 when the beauty of the day was about to be shattered.
+It was May 2013, and the beauty of the day was about to be shattered.

 While resting on a bench in the park, Miriam and her friend witnessed a tragic event they will never forget.

 A man fell from a nearby bridge.
-His body landing 10 feet from them.
+His body landed 10 feet from them.

 Adrenaline and panic filled Miriam.
 She was concerned for the man.
 She was concerned for her distraught friend.
-She called for the ambulance and directed the emergency vehicle to the location in park.
+She called an ambulance and directed the emergency vehicle to their location in the park.